-It is essential to use sustainable materials, to be determined to create infill development away from environmental hazards, and to prioritize active transportation and public transportation resources.
+It is essential to use sustainable materials, to be determined to create infill development away from environmental hazards, and to prioritize

 For my family, the most alarming thing has been, what we've seen on our journey, having to move out of rural Marin county, and we slowly, bit by bit went further north.
 First we lived in Petaluma for a while, but that was completely unsustainable.
 So we moved out here to West Courty.
-Now we're being asked to leave our current home, I am disabled, and my husband is a Vitanm veteran now left blind by a series of strokes.
-We live on a VA pension, and now we have to move, we're not sure where we're going to go, and we have a disabled adult child we also care for, looking maybe to move to Lake Courty, or somewhere else.
-But it's actually very risky for us, as my husband, due to his series also care for, looking maybe to move to care.
-Courty, or somewhere else, but it's actually very naxy for Us, as inty hubband, but to it's are of strokes, we meed to be does to a hospital.
-I know that our current landord, could make alot nore money, by turning this little cabin into an Arbnb.
-Are used to be that people could afford to live in this little village, called Rio Nido.
+Now we're being asked to leave our current home, I am disabled, and my husband is a Vietnam veteran now left blind by a series of strokes.
+We live on a VA pension, and now we have to move, we're not sure where we're going to go, and we have a disabled adult child we also care for, I looking maybe to move to Lake County, or somewhere else.
+But it's actually very risky for us, as my husband, due to his series of strokes, we need to be deceted a hospital.
+I know that our current landlord, could make a lot nore money, by turning this little cabin into an Airbhb.
+Are used to be that people could afford to live in this little willage, called Rio Nido.
 But that's not true anymore.
 So many of my neighbors are having to move out, including our family.
-We renot sure where we're going to go.
-We need subside for for winner folks to be able to afford that alot of the ratals.
-Prioritize public transportation to and from these housing developments being built.
-Consider accessibility as well that for the some folks.
+We're not sure where we're going to go.